Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 27 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 27 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 28 of Meeus index or 981 from Brown series.

-The length of the lunation is 29 days, 15 hours and 24 minutes.
-It is 2 hours and 23 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 15 hours and 24 minutes and it is 2 hours and 23 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 40 minutes longer than the mean synodic month length.
 It is 4 hours and 23 minutes shorter compared to 21st century's longest synodic month length.

-2 days after point of apogee on 7 May 2002 at 19:15 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 13 days, until the Moon reaches the point of next perigee on 23 May 2002 at 15:31 in ♎ Libra.
+2 days since point of apogee on 7 May 2002 at 19:15 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 13 days until the Moon reaches the point of next perigee on 23 May 2002 at 15:31 in ♎ Libra.

 The Moon is 402 708 km (250 231 mi) away from Earth and getting closer over the next 13 days until the point perigee when Earth-Moon distance is going to be 364 985 km (226 791 mi).

-10 days after descending node on 30 April 2002 at 00:29 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 14 May 2002 at 13:00 in ♊ Gemini.
+10 days after descending node on 30 April 2002 at 00:29 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 May 2002 at 13:00 in ♊ Gemini.

-8 days since the previous standstill on 1 May 2002 at 16:55 in ♑ Capricorn when the Moon has reached South declination of ∠-24.975°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠25.039° at the point of next northern standstill on 16 May 2002 at 07:53 in ♋ Cancer.
+8 days since the last southern standstill on 1 May 2002 at 16:55 in ♑ Capricorn when the Moon has reached South declination of ∠-24.975° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠25.039° at the point of next northern standstill on 16 May 2002 at 07:53 in ♋ Cancer.

 In 1 day on 12 May 2002 at 10:45 in ♉ Taurus the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.